docsible/docsible/README.md

 - [License](#license)

 ## Features
 - Generates a README in Markdown format
 - Scans and includes default variables and role-specific variables
 - Parses tasks, including special Ansible task types like 'block' and 'rescue'
 - Optionally includes playbook content in the README
 - CLI-based, easy to integrate into a CI/CD pipeline
+- Provides a templating feature to customize output
+- Supports multiple YAML files within `tasks`, `defaults`, `vars` directory
+- Includes meta-data like author and license from `meta/main.yml`
+- Generates a well-structured table for default and role-specific variables
+- Support for encrypted Ansible Vault variables

 ## Installation